Michael Gamper

 Canon Michael Gamper (1885–1956) was an Austrian priest seen as a hero of the Tyrol between the world wars.
 He is an important figure in the disputed zone between what is now Austria and Italy.

-The white-haired activist was editor of the papers Südtiroler Volksbote and Dolomiten.
+He was editor of the papers Südtiroler Volksbote and Dolomiten.

 Life

-He was born on 7 April 1885 in Tisens in the southern Alps, the eldest son of Michael Anton Gamper, a blacksmith and his wife Elisabeth Sulzer.
+Gamper was born on 7 April 1885 in Tisens in the southern Alps, the eldest son of Michael Anton Gamper, a blacksmith and his wife Elisabeth Sulzer.
 He was one of six children.

 He was educated at the Benedictine High School in Merano then went to the University of Innsbruck to study Theology.
 He was a member of the student club Asthasia, which combining drinking with discussion.
 On completion he went to a seminary in Trento.
 He thereafter was ordained in 1908 and worked as a priest in several small communities: Girlan, Altrei, Laives and Barbian.

 In 1914, aged 29, he was promoted to Canon and moved to the city of Bolzano.
 Here he met Aemilian Creator who asked him to become editor of a new newspaper the Südtiroler Volksbote (South Tyrolean People's Messenger).

 In the aftermath of the First World War the southern part of the County of Tyrol was annexed to Italy and the speaking of German was banned in the traditionally German-speaking areas of South Tyrol.
 This complicated the lives of locals.
 Catacomb schools were set up to secretly teach German to the children.
 One of his female assistants Angela Nicoletti died aged 25 during this period.

 Although the Volksbote was banned due to its use of German.
 His political stance as editor is hard to categorise: He was strongly anti-social democrat and strongly anti-communist, but (due to his religion rather than his politics) he was also anti-Semitic.
 Therefore, he was strongly "middle of the road".
 Critically he just desired autonomy and recognition of the remote German-speaking regions without kowtowing to the German nation.

 In 1921 he became president of the local branch of publisher Tyrolia Verlag, which was renamed Athesia.
 In 1924 he wrote in protest at the murder of local school teacher Franz Innerhoffer by fascists at a local festival (which had gone unpunished).

 In 1925 he got permission from the Vatican to start printing a German-language newspaper again and launched Dolomiten (The Dolomites).
 It was first published on Christmas Day 1926.